Archive for the ‘Johnn’ Category

 City Government Power Bases – Magic and Psionics

-This entry is part 7 in the series City Government Power Bases
+This entry is part 7 of 9 in the series City Government Power Bases

 We resume the city design series this week with thoughts about how to use magic and psionics to build interesting city government power bases.
 For the purposes of this article, magic and psionics are treated the same.
 Your game system might make this thinking incompatible, but hopefully you can take the thinking that follows and [...]